pop-os/python-apt/doc/source/apt_pkg.rst

     Acquire items have multiple methods:

-    .. method:: Acquire.Run()
+    .. method:: run()

-        Fetch all the items which have been added by :func:`GetPkgAcqFile`.
+        Fetch all the items which have been added by :class:`AcquireFile`.

-    .. method:: Acquire.Shutdown()
+    .. method:: shutdown()

         Shut the fetcher down.

-    .. attribute:: Acquire.TotalNeeded
+    .. attribute:: total_needed

         The total amount of bytes needed (including those of files which are already present)

-    .. attribute:: Acquire.FetchNeeded
+    .. attribute:: fetch_needed

         The total amount of bytes which need to be fetched.

-    .. attribute:: Acquire.PartialPresent
+    .. attribute:: partial_present

         Whether some files have been acquired already. (???)